Mark Ingram II Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- In his six career matchups against them, Ingram has averaged 61.3 rushing yards against the Falcons, 36.8 more than his over/under in Sunday's game.
+- Ingram's 61.3 rushing yards per game over his six career matchups against the Falcons are 36.8 more yards than his over/under in Sunday's game.

-- Ingram has had a rushing touchdown in two games against the Falcons, but did not have multiple TDs in either of those games.
+- Ingram, in six matchups versus the Falcons, has run for a TD twice, but has yet to total more than one in a single contest.

 - Note: Ingram's stats vs. Falcons date back to 2016.

-- In terms of defending against the run, the Falcons are 26th in the NFL, conceding 127.9 yards per game.
+- The Falcons have the NFL's 26th-ranked defense against the run, giving up 127.9 yards per game.

-- The Falcons have given up 19 rushing touchdowns, 27th in the league.
+- Ingram and the Saints will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns conceded (19).

 Recent Performances